Schweber/hdrop/README.md

 #### Multiple instances:

 Multiple instances of the same program can be run concurrently, if different class names are assigned to each instance.
-Presently there is support for the following flags in the [COMMAND] string:
+Presently, there is support for the following flags in the [COMMAND] string:

 > `-a` ([foot](https://codeberg.org/dnkl/foot/) terminal emulator)
 > `--class` (all other programs)